5l1v3r1/zoomcsv/README.md

 This one file utility takes the participant CVS file, processes it a little, and produces a bar graph showing the participation rates.
 In particular:

-- the utility deduplicates multiple sessions by the same user to produce a single session &mdash; these multiple sessions will overlap if users inadvertently run simultaneous instances of Zoom and these overlaps are duly removed
+- the utility deduplicates multiple sessions by the same user to produce a single session &mdash; multiple sessions will overlap if users inadvertently run simultaneous instances of Zoom and these overlaps are duly removed
-- a session is defined by its first join and last leave timestamps &mdash; so any holes present will remain unaccounted
+- a session is defined by its first join and last leave timestamps &mdash; so that any holes present will remain unaccounted
-- deduplication examines email addresses by default or optionally user names &mdash; user names often alter between sessions and are therefore less reliable in this regard
+- deduplication examines email addresses by default or optionally user names &mdash; users often enter slightly different names between sessions and are therefore less reliable in this regard
-- the utility tallies the number of sessions above a certain user‑defined threshold to report the number of engaged users
+- the utility tallies the number of sessions above a certain user‑defined time threshold to report the number of engaged users
 - the widely disliked "Attentiveness Score" metric is no longer present in the participant CVS file by default and is therefore not considered

 A typical call might comprise: